Print

 Instructions

-1. Place cornmeal mix into a medium-sized bowl.
+1. Place the cornmeal mix into a medium-sized bowl and mix in the sugar.

-4. Add egg and stir in milk until all ingredients are incorporated; don't over-mix.
+3. Add the egg and stir in the milk until all ingredients are incorporated; don't overmix.

-6. Heat oil to 375 degrees in an electric fryer or a thick pot on the stove, like a Dutch oven.
+5. Heat oil to 375°F in an electric fryer or in a thick pot on the stove, such as a Dutch oven.

-7. Scoop the batter with rounded teaspoonfuls or a small cookie scoop to make golf ball sized hush puppies.
+6. Scoop the batter with a rounded tablespoon or a small cookie scoop to make golf-ball-sized hush puppies.
 Drop them into the hot oil and fry on each side for 2-3 minutes in small batches until golden brown.

 Notes

-• To substitute 2 cups of White Cornmeal Mix, use 1 1/2 cups regular white cornmeal, 6 tablespoons all-purpose flour, 2 tablespoons baking powder, and 1/2 teaspoon salt.
+• To substitute 2 cups of White Cornmeal Mix, use 1 1/2 cups of regular white cornmeal, 6 tablespoons of all-purpose flour, 2 tablespoons of baking powder, and 1/2 teaspoon of salt.

 • After mixing the batter, stir in a half cup of a favorite ingredient, such as cut corn, seafood, cheese, chopped okra, and more.